Mary Irvine: President of the High Court

 Following a cabinet meeting on 12 June 2020, it was announced that she would be nominated to succeed Peter Kelly as President of the High Court.
 A three-person panel consisting of the Chief Justice Frank Clarke (later substituted by George Birmingham), the Attorney General Séamus Woulfe and a management consultant Jane Williams reviewed applications for the position, before making recommendations to cabinet.
 The President of the Law Society of Ireland welcomed her appointment, describing her as a "outstandingly able judge".
 She is the first woman to hold the role.
 As she was previously an ordinary judge of three courts, her appointment as President of the High Court made her the first person to have held four judicial offices.
 She was appointed on 18 June 2020 and made her judicial declaration on 19 June.

-She took over as President in the midst of the COVID-19 pandemic in the Republic of Ireland.
-She issued guidelines for lawyers to negotiate personal injuries cases outside of court due to the backlog formed by delays in hearings.
+She took over as president amid the COVID-19 pandemic in the Republic of Ireland.
+She issued guidelines for lawyers to negotiate personal injury cases outside of court due to the backlog formed by delays in hearings.
 She issued a practice direction in July 2020 that face coverings were to be worn at High Court hearings.
 She criticised barristers and solicitors in October 2020 for not wearing masks in the Four Courts.

-In her first week as President, she presided over a three-judge division of the High Court in a case taken by a number of members of Seanad Éireann.
+In her first week as president, she presided over a three-judge division of the High Court in a case taken by several members of Seanad Éireann.
 The plaintiffs sought a declaration that the Seanad should sit even though the nominated members of Seanad Éireann had not been appointed.
 The court refused the relief and found for the State.
 In 2021, she also presided over a three-judge division on a Seanad Éireann voting rights case, where the plaintiff argued for the extension of voting rights to graduates of all third-level educational institutions and the wider population.
 The court found against the plaintiff.

 She continued to sit in the Supreme Court following her appointment.

 In April 2022, Irvine announced her intention to retire in July 2022.
 She retired on 13 July 2022 and was succeeded by David Barniville.